 What else could we do with clothes when we don't want them instead of sending them to the landfill?

 FAST FASHION

-In this lesson you will listen to a teenager's podcast about fast fashion in Bangladesh.
+Students listen to a teenager's podcast about fast fashion in Bangladesh, discuss their feelings about the working conditions, and complete activities related to the podcast's content.